shanmukhkagal/IndianStateCensusAnayser/README.md

 # IndianStateCensusAnayser
+uc1-Ability for the analyser
+to load the Indian
-Indian States Census Analyser Problem
+States Census
+Information from a csv
+file